unccd/Prais4-reporting-manual/introduction.md

 ## Process and schedule for the 2026 reporting process

-The deadlines for submission of national reports are tentatively set for November 2026 for reporting on SO 1, and February 2027 for the remaining SOs.
+The deadlines for submission of national reports are tentatively set for November 2026 for reporting on SO1, and February 2027 for the remaining SOs.
 The CRIC Bureau will monitor progress made throughout the 2026 reporting process to decide on adjustments to this timeline, if needed.

 Various measures will be taken by the secretariat to support Parties in preparing the national reports and providing high quality information: